 Ecommerce business owners have a lot on their plate.
-With common problems to deal with ranging from inventory management, shipping logistics, marketing and customer service to typical overhead, there’s one issue online businesses as a whole can’t seem to solve – chargebacks.
+With common problems to deal with ranging from inventory management, shipping logistics, marketing and customer service to typical overhead, one issue online businesses as a whole can’t seem to solve is chargebacks.
 According to a report from National Retail Federation, chargebacks and customer disputes cost retailers $428 billion in returned merchandise in 2020.
 That translates to about 10.6% of the total U.S. retail sales for the year and a huge pain for a business to rectify.

 What is a chargeback?

 A chargeback is defined as a reversal of funds demanded by a credit card company when a cardholder disputes a charge on their account due to reasons like fraud, dissatisfaction with a product or service, or simple logistical mistakes.

 Chargebacks exist to protect the consumer from fraudulent merchants who don’t make good on promises when purchases are made.
 These claims are also often leveraged when customers are dissatisfied with the product or service and feel like customer service won’t resolve the issue for them, so they go straight to the source – the bank or card provider.